 From Yudaki starts the attractive Senjogahara Plateau Nature Trail, leading along Yukawa River (lit. "hot water river") through the woods and across the marshland of the Senjogahara Plateau to Ryuzu Waterfall at the shores of Lake Chuzenji.

 Autumn colors around Yumoto Onsen are usually best around mid October.

 Yumoto Onsen is connected with central Nikko by Tobu bus.
 Buses leave from Tobu Nikko Station (many also serve JR Nikko Station) and are bound for Yumoto Onsen.
 There are one or two buses per hour.
-The one way trip from Tobu Nikko Station to Yumoto Onsen takes about 80 minutes, costs around 1700 yen and is covered by the All Nikko Pass.
+The one way trip from Tobu Nikko Station to Yumoto Onsen takes about 80 minutes, costs around 1700 yen and is covered by the Nikko All Area Pass.
 A 2-day pass for unlimited bus rides between Nikko and Yumoto Onsen is available for 3000 yen at Tobu Nikko Station.